Decaying superfluid turbulence near an anomalous non-thermal fixed point

 \emph{Vortex pattern coarsening close to the anomalous NTFP}.--- Fig.~\fig{fig_1} shows four snapshots of the system for an exemplary run, see \cite{VideosNTFP2dTurb} for a video.
 The current exhibits vortex clusters surrounded by strong coherent flows, which weaken in time along with the coarsening of the vortex pattern, also reflected in the growing density variation patterns.
 Choosing a high initial vortex number, transport to lower wave numbers and thus the mutual annihilation of vortices and antivortices sets in quickly, while achieving a sufficient large-$r$ resolution of the circulation correlators.
 By the time $t\approx10^{3}(2\pi)/\omega_{z}$, shown in \Fig{fig_1}b, the dynamics has lead from the non-equilibrium initial condition to the build-up of a turbulent cascade, which exhibits decay due to the lack of external driving.

 We find the coarsening to be characterized by an algebraic time evolution of the mean inter-defect, i.e., the shortest distance between a vortex and its neighbor, $\ell_\mathrm{v}(t) \sim t^{\,\beta}$, and of the mean vortex number, $N_\mathrm{v}(t)\sim t^{-2\beta}$, cf.~\Fig{fig_2}b.
-After an initial buildup phase, the scaling exponent takes the subdiffusion-type value $\beta\approx1/5$, consistent with the anomalous NTFP described in \cite{Karl2017b,Rasch2025aArxiv} and remains approximately constant within the time interval $3\cdot10^3\lesssim (2\pi)^{-1}\omega_{z}t\lesssim2\cdot10^4$.
-At later times, cf.~\Fig{fig_1}d, the vortex number decay departs from anomalous scaling due to an increased presence of sound excitations fostering two-body vortex annihilations, with $\beta$ effectively increasing (cf.~\Fig{fig_2}b) until the system eventually reaches diffusion-type scaling with $\beta\approx1/2$ \cite{Karl2017b,Rasch2025aArxiv}.
-The time-local scaling exponent $\beta(t)$, obtained by fitting a power-law to the decaying vortex number over half an order of magnitude symmetrically around $t$, is shown in \Fig{fig_2}c (blue line).
-Unlike the anomalous scaling observed over up to two orders of magnitude in time in \cite{Rasch2025aArxiv}, the higher initial vortex density here accelerates pair annihilations, whose sound emissions trigger an earlier crossover from $\beta\approx1/5$ to diffusion-type scaling.
+After an initial buildup phase, the scaling exponent takes the subdiffusion-type value $\beta\approx1/5$, consistent with the anomalous NTFP described in \cite{Karl2017b,Rasch:2025kna} and remains approximately constant within the time interval $3\cdot10^3\lesssim (2\pi)^{-1}\omega_{z}t\lesssim2\cdot10^4$.
+At later times, cf.~\Fig{fig_1}d, the vortex number decay departs from anomalous scaling due to an increased presence of sound excitations.
+These excitations reflect the approximate effective heating induced by vortex annihilations in the closed system, raising compressible excitations in the region of large wave numbers.
+The growing compressible component fosters two-body vortex annihilations, with $\beta$ effectively increasing (cf.~\Fig{fig_2}b) until the system eventually reaches diffusion-type scaling with $\beta\approx1/2$ \cite{Karl2017b,Rasch:2025kna}.
+The time-local scaling exponent $\beta(t)$, obtained by fitting a power law to the decaying vortex number over half an order of magnitude symmetrically around $t$, is shown in \Fig{fig_2}c (blue line).
+Unlike the anomalous scaling observed over up to two orders of magnitude in time in \cite{Rasch:2025kna}, the higher initial vortex density here accelerates pair annihilations, whose sound emissions trigger an earlier crossover from $\beta\approx1/5$ to diffusion-type scaling.